Saturday, 8 July 2023

 Monday morning came early for me.
 Sleep proving elusive I was wide awake by 4.30 and already forming a plan to get out and about before my corner of Oxfordshire awoke.

 By 5.30 I was well on the way to my local reservoir. to try my luck with the resident Kingfishers.
-It has been a while since I was out so early and leaving the car where the road came to its end at the back of the reservoir I made my way along the Thames Path towards the hide from which I have seen so many Kingfishers.
+It has been a while since I was out so early and leaving the car where the road came to an end at the back of the reservoir I made my way along the Thames Path towards the hide from which I have seen so many Kingfishers.

-Families of finches, Goldfinch and Greenfinch, haunt the hedgerows, the recently fledged young keeping up an insistent twittering, begging their parents for food although now well capable of fending for themselves.
+Families of finches, Goldfinch and Greenfinch, haunt the hedgerows, the recently fledged young keeping up an insistent twittering, beseeching their parents for food although now well capable of fending for themselves.
 Irrepressible, a Whitethroat throws his cheery warble to the sky as he launches into a bouncing display flight from the top of a hawthorn, a Sedge Warbler by the river adds its manic song and then lapses into silence at my passing while a Cetti's Warbler, as ever unseen, announces a hidden presence with notes louder than even a Wren.
 In shallow water by the river's far bank, a heron stands up to its knees idling, head sunk into hunched grey shoulders, an image of morose disinterest, contemplating nothing until hunger renews the urge to seek an unwary fish or frog.

 My boots become sodden with dew as I dodge eye level bramble sprays, saw toothed tentacles reaching across the path to catch at me.
 At times the hawthorns and blackthorns are so prolific they bower right over the path and I walk through a subway, purely of nature's making.

 The hide is, unsurprisingly, unoccupied as I tentatively open the ancient door and renew my acquaintance with hard wooden benches and the not unpleasant odour of dank weathered wood.
 This is my exclusive domain for probably a few hours if not more.I close the door on the outside world, seek out the far corner in the hide and look out onto the pond in front.
-Everything in sight, from tree to reed multifarious shades of green, the only variation a lone spire of purple loosestrife.
+Everything in sight, from tree to reed shows multifarious shades of green, the only variation a lone spire of purple loosestrife.
 A beacon of pink and purple in a green sea of summer largesse.

-The reeds have grown rapidly, the old withered stems of winter past now obscured by a fresh growth of stiff, grey green pennants of leaf, each set of leaves jutting from stems so thin that any wind sends them swaying gently, creating an omnipresent soporific rustle as countless leaves brush one another..There is no sign of birdlife but brief chirps emanate from hidden places where the reeds are at their most dense.
+The reeds have grown rapidly, the old withered stems of winter past now obscured by a fresh growth of stiff, grey green pennants of leaf, each set of leaves jutting from stems so thin that any wind sends them swaying gently, creating an omnipresent soporific rustle as countless leaves brush one another.There is no visible sign of birdlife but brief chirps emanate from hidden places where the reeds are at their most dense.

 The sounds come from a family of Reed Warblers which have bred here and the parents are moving with their fledged young through the reeds, the family calling to each other but contriving for the most part to remain hidden.I can track their hidden passage through the reeds, by the violent swaying movement of a reed as they grip the stem but I rarely glimpse them as the mouse brown birds remain low amongst the riparian tangle at the base of the reeds.